cyberbotics/webots/docs/guide/object-solids.md

 - `size`: Defines the size of the box.                                                                                                             # Defines the number of polygons used to represent the box and so its resolution.

 - `appearance`: Defines the appearance of the box.

+- `enableBoundingObject`: Defines whether the solid should have a bounding object.

 - `castShadows`: Defines whether this object should cast shadows.